minhosong88/Clone-coding-practice/README.md

-# Clone-coding-practice
+# Messenger App

-Clone-coding practice-messenger app
+Cloned a messenger app using HTML and CSS.